 - Engineering and Sustainability Project of the Year Award

-The presentation of all the awards will be made at a specific event in March 2017 at a venue to be confirmed by the council and the CFCI.
+The presentation of all the awards will be made in spring 2022.

 The criteria for the main CDCAs are:

 - design excellence – a building of overall architectural merit